walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 - If you want to bridge assets from L1 to L2, install [Foundry](https://book.getfoundry.sh/getting-started/installation).
 - If you want to bridge assets from L2 to L1, install both Foundry and [Starknet Foundry](https://foundry-rs.github.io/starknet-foundry/getting-started/installation.html).

+## What to bridge

+The used bridge, Starkgate, supports [multiple tokens](https://docs.starknet.io/starkgate/overview/) (TODO: does our bridge support the same?).
+If the used settlement layer is Ethereum, it's also possible to bridge the native asset (Eth).

+In this guide we will be bridging STRK tokens.

-## L1 to L2
+## Settlement layer to Appchain

 Bridging from the settlement layer to the Appchain is a rather straightforward process.
-It pnly requires calling the bridge contract on L1 with a carefully crafted message and the assets should transfer within a few minutes.
+It pnly requires calling the bridge contract on the settlement layer with a carefully crafted message and the assets should transfer within a few minutes.

 ### Data preparations